KIPAC/Physics89L/docs/Projects.md

      * The project should incorporate data analysis techniques that we have learned in the course.
      * Each person should complete a written report describing the project.
 Be sure to use your own words.

 Here is an [example of a report](https://docs.google.com/document/d/1MeSbCnUD5K59x8MxWHDlbD8NzsdJ8unAR3s6XQDBEiw/edit?usp=sharing).
 The report should be 2-3 pages and include any plots and numbers that you produced in the project.
 Please be sure to explain each plot and the purpose/context behind each step.
 Please describe the data you used as well.
+If you don't have a group, please contact on of the teaching staff as soon as possible.

 You are definitely encouraged to design your own project, but please speak to us (the teaching staff) about it at the beginning of class.
 It should be of similar length to the template projects to receive full credit.
 We estimate that the project should take 3-4 hours in total, including time to write the report.